He’s gone to a better place. She’s between jobs. Euphemism examples are all around once you know what to look for.

 When we’re uncomfortable using direct language because it might be too harsh or unpleasant, we typically reach for a euphemism instead.
 This type of figurative language is often used to obscure unpleasantness or to make people more comfortable.

 The word “euphemism” is descended from the Greek “euphēmismos,” which combines “eu,” the word for well or good, with “pheme,” speaking.
 Euphemisms are not limited to colloquial speech.
-They also often turn up in more formal settings where people wish to be delicate.
-They are also often used in political phrasing in order to frame an idea or action in the most appealing light.
+They often turn up in more formal settings where people wish to be delicate.
+They are also used in political phrasing in order to frame an idea or action in the most appealing light.

 Examples of Euphemism